Boat loans for older boats vs. new boats

 - New and used boat loans are available from banks, credit unions, online lenders and some boat sellers.

-- Lenders consider the boat's age in addition to your personal finances and credit score.
+- Lenders consider the boat’s age in addition to your personal finances and credit score when determining your approval.

-- Choosing between a new and used boat will depend on how frequently you plan on using it.
+- Choosing between a new and used boat will depend on how much you can afford and how you plan to use the vessel.

 Lenders typically offer longer terms and lower rates for new boats, while you may need to pay a higher rate for a boat with some wear and tear.
 Like any type of loan, your credit and finances have a significant impact on the boat loan rates and terms you qualify for.